CarloLepelaars/blackscholes/README.md

 # blackscholes
-Black Scholes calculator for Python including all Greeks
+Black Scholes calculator for Python including all Greeks.

+For European options.